 All engagements of the EA to provide non-audit services that exceed 50% of the latest audited Group’s audit fee are subject to the approval/endorsement of the AC.

-Engagement of non-audit services by WZ’s subsidiary or entity
+Engagement of non-audit services by WZS’s subsidiary or entity

-Approvals of non-audit services committed by a subsidiary of WZ are required to accord with this Policy.
-The subsidiary must inform the Chief Financial Officer (“CFO”) of the non-audit services and the estimated fees to be incurred.
+Approvals of non-audit services committed by a subsidiary of WZS are required to accord with this Policy.
+The subsidiary must inform the Chief Financial Officer (“CFO”) of the Company on the non-audit services to be provided and the estimated fees to be incurred.

 The subsidiary can only proceed with the non-audit service work when authorised in accordance with this Policy.